paigenomadgirl/designmusings/content/projects/together10.md

 *Longterm Change*

+<img class="img-responsive img-centered" src="/images/Together10Wireframe.png" alt="">

 Our longterm option is an overall restructuring of the homepage.

-<img class="img-responsive img-centered" src="/images/Together10Wireframe.png" alt="">
+We create a wireframe that highlights this change.

-This redesign addresses user feedback and is aimed at clarifying how Together10 works.
+The redesign addresses user feedback and is aimed at clarifying how Together10 works.

 - Highlights a clear value statement below the call to action [“Sign Up”].